NYPL/engineering-general/security/oauth.md

 - `offline_access`: issues a refresh token (when applicable)
 - `login:staff`: use the NYPL Active Directory for authentication on `authorization_code` requests

-Additional scopes can be used to define the *role* requested:

-- `role:client`: used to indicate token originates from an API client (i.e. not a patron)

 ### Service-specific Scopes

 | Scope                    | Description                             |